bhazard/airflow-sandbox/README.md

 ## Quickstart

 The following steps should get you up and running.
-The project is built and maintained on a mac, so if NOT on a mac, I'm sure things will need modification.
+The project is built and maintained on a mac, so if you do not happen to be on a mac, things may not go as planned.
 If you have any issues (mac or not), please do LMK via github issues.

 I believe the only pre-requisites here are `git` and `docker`, but LMK if I am missing something.